 News & Events

-Thursday 4th June: Deanery Corpus Christi Service at Holy Trinity.
+Thursday 4th June 7 pm.
+Deanery Corpus Christi Service at Holy Trinity.

-Saturday 4th July: Kayleigh's Ordination at St. Peter’s Brockley at 11 am.
+Saturday 4th July.
+Kayleigh's Ordination.
+At St. Peter’s Brockley at 11 am, all are welcome to attend.

-Sunday 5th July 10.00 AM: Kayleigh's First Communion Service at All Saints.
+Sunday 5th July 10 am.
+Kayleigh's First Communion Service at All Saints.

-July 31st - August 2nd: Father John-Francis is leading a silent Retreat at the Convent of St Mary the Virgin, Wantage.
+Father John-Francis is leading a silent Retreat at the Convent of St Mary the Virgin, Wantage.
 It is to celebrate the 800th Anniversary of the Transitus (Passing) of St Francis of Assisi.
-It’s open to anyone and will take Francis800 as its inspiration.
-More details,
+It’s open to anyone and will take FRANCIS800 as its inspiration - more details, including Booking forms, can be found at:

 CARD STALL- If you haven’t looked recently, please take a moment to visit the card stall situated next to the font, new items have just been added.
 For those of you who do not know, we have a range of reasonably priced greetings cards for all occasions, kindly donated to us, which are sold to help support the work of Penny & Juan Carlos in Peru.
 If you would like to know more about their work, you will be able to speak to them on 19th April.